 - Senior (65 years of age and over)$106$11

 Vacuum Packing & Flash Freezing

 We will be filleting, vacuum packing and flash freezing all fish as per government regulations.
-You can also choose to send your fish to one of our recommended commercial processors for smoking, canning, portioning and other processing.
+You can also choose to send your fish to our recommended commercial processor for smoking, canning, portioning and other processing.